disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05B-HOL-Dataverse-for-Teams.md

     ![](images/M05/M5B-EX1-T2-S26.png)

-27. Ensure that you can see all of the data you entered into the app while it was in preview mode.
+27. Ensure that you can see all of the data you entered into the app while it is in preview mode.

     ![](images/M05/M5B-EX1-T2-S27.png)